iguinaa/bisque/src/features/voice-join-noise/README.md

 ## Debounce Feature

-The voice greeter now includes smart debouncing to prevent overlapping sounds:
+The voice join noise feature now includes smart debouncing to prevent overlapping sounds:

 - **Multiple rapid joins**: If several users join within `soundDebounceDelay` milliseconds, only one sound plays
 - **Cooldown tracking**: Each channel has its own cooldown timer
 - **Debug visibility**: Use `!voice status` to see active cooldowns
 - **Configurable timing**: Adjust `soundDebounceDelay` in the config (default: 1500ms)

-This prevents audio chaos when multiple people join a voice channel simultaneously while still greeting every new user individually when they join at different times.
+This prevents audio chaos when multiple people join a voice channel simultaneously while still playing the join sound for every new user individually when they join at different times.

 ## Example Setup